A small, dark-colored fly with smoky wings and long, slender legs sits on a plant stem.

 Photo: David Cappaert, Bugwood.org

 • Determine if the gnats are coming from a particular plant or drain.
-To do this, cover the plant or drain with screen or cheesecloth and check the next day for evidence of the flies.
+To do this, cover the plant or drain with screen or cheesecloth and check over the next several days for evidence of the flies.

 • Monitor for fungus gnats and other flying indoor plant pests by placing yellow paper sticky traps in the containers.